ganakailabs/cloudeval-docs/DEPLOYMENT.md

 # Deployment Guide

-This document explains how the documentation is deployed, similar to the [PSRule.Rules.Azure](https://github.com/Azure/PSRule.Rules.Azure) setup.
+This document explains how the documentation is deployed.

-## How PSRule.Rules.Azure Deploys

-PSRule.Rules.Azure uses a two-job GitHub Actions workflow:

-1. **Build Job**:
-   - Builds the MkDocs site
-   - Pushes the built site to the `gh-pages` branch

-2. **Deploy Job**:
-   - Uses GitHub's official Pages Actions
-   - Deploys the `gh-pages` branch to GitHub Pages

-The site is accessible at: `https://azure.github.io/PSRule.Rules.Azure/`

-## Our Deployment Setup
+## Deployment Setup

-Our workflow follows the same pattern:

 ### Workflow File

-The workflow is defined in `.github/workflows/ci.yml` (renamed to match PSRule pattern as `docs.yaml`).
+The workflow is defined in `.github/workflows/docs.yaml`.

 ### Process